Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/welcome-slingshot.md

 You are able to connect to the most popular data sources like SharePoint Online, Google Drive, OneDrive, Microsoft Analysis Services, Microsoft SQL Server, CRM, and many more.
 Finally, dashboards are composed of one or more visualizations.
 And you can build your dashboards choosing between a huge array of visualizations, including grid, gauges (bullet graph, KPI, linear), and charts (category, financial, scatter, bubble, treemap).
 Category charts include column, bar, area, pie, stacked column, and many more.

-<h4 style="color:#2328B0;">Real-time, organized communication with team and project members</h4>
+<h4 style="color:#2328B0;">Real-Time, Organized Communication with Team and Project Members</h4>

 <img src="../images/welcome-discussions.png" alt="Discussions within Slingshot" width="800"/>

-Discussions can be used to chat among members of an Organization, Team, or Project.
+Discussions can be used to chat among members of an organization, team, or project.
 Organized in different threads, discussions ensure all your communication, and collaboration tools are in one place, making remote teams stay productive no matter where they are.
 With Slingshot notifications, you can get informed when someone sent a message to you or in a discussion thread you're following.

-<h4 style="color:#2328B0;">Connect to cloud storages and share content with colleagues or partners</h4>
+<h4 style="color:#2328B0;">Connect to Cloud Storages and Share Content with Colleagues or Partners</h4>

 <img src="../images/board-sample.png" alt="Board example with several sections and groups" width="800"/>